 The sliding miter saw is in fact fairly similar to the basic miter saw, but with one big added bonus.
 The sliding miter saw, just like the compound miter saw, has the ability to make both miter and bevel cuts, but there is something else too, and as you might realize, it has to do with the word “sliding”.

-The sliding miter saw features rails which allow the blade to move forward and backward.
+The sliding miter saw features rails that allow the blade to move forward and backward.

-This means that the sliding miter saw can handle much wider materials that your basic miter saw or compound miter saw.
+This means that the sliding miter saw can handle much wider materials than your basic miter saw or compound miter saw.

 A compound miter saw can handle boards as wide as 8 inches, but that’s about it, and if you are cutting wider materials, this will mean that you have to reposition the material halfway through the cut to allow the compound miter saw to get through the full width.